matthieugomez/sumup/README.md

 ![](img/sumstat.jpg)

-The list of allowed statistics is:
+The list of allowed statistics is the following:

 Name | Definition
 ---|---